-Levaquin legal lawsuits demand compensation for injuries caused by this drug.
-The plaintiffs are victims who took Levaquin and now suffer from tendonitis and tendon rupture in the rotator cuffs, Achilles tendons, biceps, thumbs or hands.
-These suit bring claims of product liability, negligence and failure to warn claims against Ortho-McNeil-Janssen Pharmaceuticals (part of Johnson & Johnson).
+Levaquin peripheral neuropathy lawsuits demand compensation for injuries caused by this drug.
+The plaintiffs are victims who took Levaquin and now suffer from peripheral neuropathy, a painfully debilitating injury that causes nerve damage.
+These lawsuits bring claims of product liability, negligence, and failure to warn claims against Ortho-McNeil-Janssen Pharmaceuticals (part of Johnson & Johnson).
 Our law firm believes that the prospect of settlements in these cases if very high and our lawyers are investigating these claims for victims who have suffered from peripheral neuropathy.

 Levaquin, along with Cipro and the generic drug levofloxacin, are antibiotics primarily used to treat specific bacterial infections of the lung, sinus, skin and urinary tract.
 I have had it prescribed for bronchitis because Levaquin and Cipro are generally thought to be among the best antibiotics for that is available by tablet or injection.
 No one is worried that these drugs don't work.
 They do.
-But they come with real risk that these drug makers refuse to highlight.How Does Levaquin Cause Tendon Damage?
+But they come with a real risk that these drugmakers refuse to highlight.

 Brand-name Levaquin is manufactured by Ortho-McNeil-Janssen Pharmaceuticals (part of Johnson & Johnson).
 Generic levofloxacin is manufactured by Vistakon Pharmaceuticals.
 Cipro is manufactured by Bayer/Schering.
 What do they both J&J and Bayer have in common?
-They both make a ton of money and they both are regular players in product liability cases.What Is The Status of Levaquin Litigation?
+They both make a ton of money, and they both are regular players in product liability cases.